navargas/secrettunnel/README.md

 # Secret Tunnel

+*[Deprecated - This functionality is replaced with Docker 1.9 networks]*

 *HTTP Tunnel for docker images on multiple hosts.*

 I am a big fan of how intuitive it is to link containers with docker